 Diego suggested we have coffee (yes, the espresso machine is working) and drinks in the courtyard.
 That’s when he explained his vision of the 40 seat El Presidio.
 There will be a discreet bar in the corner of the courtyard and he plans on following what all private clubs have been doing, successfully, for centuries.
 When you arrive you’ll be seated in the courtyard with a drink and then given a menu.
 You’ll take your time selecting, ask a few questions and then place your dinner order while still in the courtyard.
 When your dinner is ready you’ll be ushered to your table, and be served immediately.
 It’s an ideal dinner flow; you enjoy the courtyard lit with votive candles, and fairy lights, surrounded by fig, laurel, mango and banyan trees that reach up to the stars, and then you glide into the dining room for taste sensations.
 The kitchen is far away from the dining room – “we put it in the least attractive space” – so Diego invented and made portable incubators to carry the food to and fro.
 After dinner you return to the courtyard for coffee and a liquor and perhaps gaze into the two fish ponds with muted lighting.
 This is an upscale restaurant with all the right ingredients; excellent service, amazing ambience, and quality food with a Mexican gourmet twist. (our bill with tip was $800, wines by the glass are $65, worth every peseo and we’d do it all over again.)
 (Updated December 6: Opens on a Friday packed on a Wednesday night.
 I’m sure El Presidio will become a reservations only place.
 Three of us happily waited in the courtyard for our table.
 Didn’t take long before two in our party were enjoying the Japanese hamachi – fresh sashimi, one person approved of the added spices, another person would order it naked the next time.
 Diego was right about the ribeye, it’s the real deal.
 We asked for it medium and it came rare, so I suggest you say pink, (if that’s the way you like it) and Chef will know exactly how to cook it.
 I’d guess it was at least 9 oz, perfect for sharing.
 No complaints from the kitchen about splitting, so at $329 that becomes a reasonable price for a great piece of steak.
 Second time around I checked out the ladies room, wow, 11 stalls, and rows of basins!
 No line ups here, all super clean.)

-El Presidio, Mariano Escobedo and Niños Heroes, enter on the Niños Heroes side, open every day from 1 p.m. on, call for reservations at 669 149 5054 credit cards accepted.
-Just opened for lunch on Feb.
-3, 2014.
+El Presidio, Mariano Escobedo and Niños Heroes, enter on the Niños Heroes side, open every day from 1 p.m. on, call for reservations at 669 910 2615 or 669 910 2615 credit cards accepted.
+Sometimes closed for private events, call ahead.

 The sounds of silence – dining at La Rosa de las Barras